 But the same is not the case when working with oil paints.
 Oil paints need thinner like turpentine or white spirits.

 Now here’s the thing with these thinners: they can create fumes that can be dangerous (or at least overwhelming) if you inhale.

 Yes, the chances of inhaling the fumes are subjected to the place where you’re working.
 If you’re working at a small pace, the chances of inhaling are high.
-For some, the thinner can cause skin irritation if it comes in contact with skin.
+For some, thinners can cause irritation if it comes in contact with the skin.
 So, take caution.

 So does this mean that you should choose oil painting over acrylic painting?